-The Policy was substantially updated on March 26, 2021.
-Notable revisions are discussed in this report.
+The Policy was substantially updated in 2021.

 I was appointed Acting Human Rights Officer in August 2009 and appointed Human Rights Officer in January 2011.

 The Human Rights Officer has several specific duties under the Policy including:

 (i) receiving complaints from members of the University community who believe they have been bullied or harassed or subjected to discrimination or who believe they witnessed discrimination or harassment at the University during Universityrelated activities;